beken/DeploymentIndustrial/README.md

-Deployment of a Change-level Software Defect Prediction Solutioninto an Industrial Setting
+Deployment of a Change-level Software Defect Prediction Solution into an Industrial Setting